Friesland: Sports

+Music

+Friesland has been made more popular in the media thanks to Fryslân musician and rapper Joost Klein, who participated in the Eurovision Song Contest in 2024.
+He has released many songs about his home province, such as a cover of the 1993 song Friesenjung (lit.
+'Frisian boy') and also often mentions it in his lyrics.

 Politics

 The King's Commissioner of Friesland is Arno Brok.
 The Provincial Council of Friesland has 43 seats.
-The Provincial Executive is a coalition of the Christian Democratic Appeal, the People's Party for Freedom and Democracy, the Labour Party and the Frisian National Party (FNP).
+The Provincial Executive was a coalition of the Christian Democratic Appeal, the People's Party for Freedom and Democracy, the Labour Party and the Frisian National Party (FNP), until 2023 when new provincial elections saw a different composition in the provincial council.